TheGraphIndia/Graph-A-Thon/challenge-3.md

   );
 ```

- - Your final `App.jsx` should look like follows -:
+ - Your final `App.jsx` should look like this 👇🏻 -:
 ```javascript
 import { useEffect, useState } from 'react';
 import { createClient } from 'urql';